Boat on water below buildings

 We have enjoyed the best three days in Porto and are off to Lisbon by train in the morning.

-But before we leave, it’s one more breakfast near our hotel, at our little cafe for two coffees and two Mista (a layered toasted sandwich of meat, cheese, and tomato) for only €5.
+But before we leave, we have one more breakfast near our hotel.
+At our little cafe, we can have two coffees and two Mistas (a layered toasted sandwich of meat, cheese, and tomato) for only €5.

 2 comments